sleepymalc/pbb.wtf/content/research/modeling-fair-redistricting-commissions/index.md

 ## Introduction

 In the last semester of my bachelor's journey, I decided to take a course about algorithmic game theory.
-In the end, I did this fun, small project with [Henry Fleischmann](http://www-personal.umich.edu/~henryfl/index.html), where we managed to prove something *nontrivial* regarding *gerrymandering*.[^1] The ultimate goal is to design a voting mechanism (also referred to as *social-choice function*) that is ***fair***.
+In the end, we did this fun, small project with [Henry Fleischmann](http://www-personal.umich.edu/~henryfl/index.html), where we managed to design a mechanism that addresses the *gerrymandering*[^1] problem, proving it has the desired properties.
 The [report](./Modeling-Fair-Redistricting-Commissions.pdf) is available.

-[^1]: Not all redistricting plans are created equal; when the redistricting process is commandeered by partisan actors drawing maps to maximize their electoral gains, the act is colloquially referred to as *gerrymandering*.

 ## The Balanced Mechanism

+We now describe our model of this problem in a theoretical way.
+Recall that our goal is to design a *fair* rule to get a

 ### Social-Choice Function